elahe-dastan/shovel/README.md

 ## sklearn accuracy score
-I don't know how sklearn.metrics.accuracy_score computes accuracy and have no time to check it but it's a question
+I don't know how sklearn.metrics.accuracy_score computes accuracy and have no time to check it but it's a question 92 percent accuracy :)))
 # Draw the decision tree model using graphviz

+# Different criterion
+The default criterion of decision tree is gini I gave a try to entropy